jsknnr/enshrouded-server/README.md

 **Note:** SERVER_IP is ignored if using Helm because that isn't how Kubernetes works.

+### External config
+`docker-compose-external.yml` copys `enshrouded_server_extenal.json` into container to replace the default config file to make it simpler to change all of the sever settings and user groups more info on settings [here](https://enshrouded.zendesk.com/hc/en-us/articles/16055441447709-Dedicated-Server-Configuration)

 ### Docker

 To run the container in Docker, run the following command: